I dare you to go hug a tree & climb a mountain...here's what happened when I did.

 Slievenamon is a mountain here in Tipperary.
 She is known as Sliabh na mBan meaning the mountain of the women.
 This modest mountain has been my backdrop for well over a decade.
 I watched her from afar, always admiring the way the colours changed as the sun rose and set.
 This mountain stands 721m tall and whilst she is smaller than many of her neighbouring mountain ranges, her history is steeped with folklore and legends, hence her name.

 This mountain was my second Sunday adventure, again with Emily.
 Whilst I had admired this mountain for many years, I never found the time to climb her.
 So with a brand new pair of walking boots off we went.
-I am quite fit I run a bit but running on the flat isn’t quite the same as climbing up a hill/mountain my calf muscles kindly told me this as we started our ascent.
+I am quite fit, I run a bit but running on the flat isn’t quite the same as climbing up a hill/mountain my calf muscles kindly told me this as we started our ascent.
 I found it challenging to begin with my heart rate was up and I found myself stopping to admire the view a lot!
 Once we reached the top it was breathtaking.

 How do mountains benefit our own individual energy?
 Picture a mountain; energetically they represent strength, balance and stability.
 The energy created to manifest a mountain is incredible, each mountain is different and I believe has a different affect on you.
 From a Traditional Chinese Medicine (TCM) point of view when you walk up a mountain (or steep hill) the emotions that will really benefit from this experience would primarily be the Heart and Lungs and Kidney energy.
 In TCM the heart emotion is Joy, many of us have suffered heart ache, and being up a mountain can bring the Joy back into balance.
 Moving to the lungs where the emotions of anxiety and grief can be held, with each breath of air (providing you’re not climbing Everest) starts to move stuck energy, helping to clear the anxiety many of us carry in our shoulders, neck and face.

 I have found lots of milky quartz and clear quartz crystals as I climb these crystals alone can have a powerful affect on our energy.
+More recently I found some amethyst which were absolutely beautiful.